tutucea/celestial-forecast/README.md

 # maya-forecast
 Human design transit tracker.
-This can be installed on Windows, Mac and Linux.
+This can be used/installed on Windows, Mac and Linux.

 Download and install Node.js from the official website https://nodejs.org/en/download.
 This will also install npm (Node Package Manager) along with it.